Last week I wrote about a dragon. This week is about a unicorn. No kidding.

 And that brings us to mission-driven.
 For over forty years I used the term .
 Now I see how harmful it can be.
 Reverence for that concept can betray a noble effort, turning the cause into a faux-unicorn.
 So I am writing to suggest that mission-driven can become a myopic, self-indulgent attitude that actually betrays your mission!

 The “Mission-Driven Pathology” is a form of nonprofit reasoning that goes like this:

-There is enough baloney in that statement to feed the NFL for a season – both active and retired players!
+There is enough baloney in that common viewpoint to feed the NFL for a season – both active and retired players!
 Maybe the cheerleaders, too….

 Sure, mission must define your organization – its staff, its programs, its marketing, its constituent relations.
 But, for top management and directors, rhapsodizing abut being mission-driven is can be comfortable path to irrelevance.

 Every time you make soft decisions, or permit non-decisions, in the name of managing in a humane, nonprofit manner…… every time you emphasize qualitative measurement but disregard its quantitative counterpart…..every time you subordinate productivity to collegiality…. every time you avoid real-world accountability…. every time you yield to the inner goodness of your heart and accept sub-standard performance or inadequate results…..every time you do these things you mess up your operation and undermine brand and challenge your ability to deliver on your mission.

 Mission-driven is nice.
 Results-driven is ethical!